 This policy is in place due to safety concerns associated with the activities conducted at PADA, as such nails pose a significant risk of injury to both the individual and others.

-Make-Up is not permitted at PADA under any circumstances.
+Make-Up is not permitted at PADA under any circumstances; this does include nail varnish.
 Natural look make-up may only be worn during performances attended by PADA, unless explicitly authorised otherwise.

 These guidelines are intended to encourage students to develop self-confidence and promote body positivity, fostering an environment where individuals feel comfortable with themselves and others without reliance on cosmetics.
 Make-up is considered a luxury rather than a necessity.